aaronmsimon/godot-clock-calamity/README.md

 7. maybe an interface for projectiles?
 8. UI health, ammo should be one component
 9. Need to add reload for enemies?
+10. Rename namespaces to 2D instead of components?
+11. Aim Component

 ### Next Steps
-6. Aim Component
 7. Refactor Debug2D
-8. Rename namespaces to 2D instead of components?
-9. Need to avoid moving to an occupied space
+8. Need to avoid moving to an occupied space
-10. Add sound effects
+9. Add sound effects
-12. Switching WeaponComponent
+10. Switching WeaponComponent
-13. Ammo in UI
+11. Ammo in UI
-14. Player take damage
-15. Health in UI
+13. Health in UI